gomzyakov/payture/README.md

 ### Client configuration

-You can pass 3-rd argument to the GuzzleHttpPaytureTransport with the instance of `\Gomzyakov\Payture\InPayClient\GuzzleHttp\GuzzleHttpOptionsBag`.
+You can pass 3-rd argument to the GuzzleHttpPaytureTransport with the instance of `\Gomzyakov\Payture\GuzzleHttp\GuzzleHttpOptionsBag`.
 Instance is preconfigured with guzzle `\GuzzleHttp\RequestOptions` both global (first constructor argument) and per-operation (second constructor argument indexed by operation name)